 Deploy Microsoft Dynamics CRM for Outlook by using Group Policy

 Group Policy provides an infrastructure for centralized configuration management of the operating system and applications, such as Microsoft Dynamics CRM for Microsoft Office Outlook, that run on the operating system.
 The Group Policy settings you create are contained in a Group Policy Object (GPO).
 To create and edit a GPO, use the Group Policy Management Console (GPMC).
 By using the GPMC to link a GPO to selected Active Directory sites, domains, and organizational units (OUs), you apply the policy settings in the GPO to the users and computers in those Active Directory objects.
-More information: Group Policy Planning and Deployment Guide
+More information: MSDN: Group Policy Overview

 Using Group Policy, you can deploy CRM for Outlook.
 This topic shows you how to perform a Group Policy-based software deployment that publishes CRM for Outlook making it available for users to install from Control Panel.
 When you publish software for users, you give them the opportunity to decide if and when they want to install it.

 |You must run the Microsoft Dynamics CRM for Outlook Setup program (SetupClient.exe) by using the administrative installation option (/A) to create a Windows Installer package (CRMClient_bitversion.msi) for Group Policy deployment.
 You cannot use the Windows Installer package (Client.msi) that is included with the CRM for Outlook installation files to deploy by using Group Policy.
 For more information about how to perform an administrative installation, see Install Microsoft Dynamics CRM for Outlook using a command prompt.
 To complete this procedure, you must be a member of the Domain Administrators security group, the Enterprise Administrators security group, or the Group Policy Creator Owners security group.|

 Preparing CRM for Outlook for a Group Policy deployment